-The last 800 feet or so to the saddle between Wheeler Peak and Mount Walter was the hardest, but also the most inspired part of the climb, since by that point, I was not backing down.
+The last 800 feet or so to the saddle between Wheeler Peak and Mount Walter was the hardest, but I knew I would make it.
+Move-rest-recover-move.
+My lungs recovered quickly.

-Another reason I never considered backing down was a wild card: a new friend we met at the trail head named Kathy Schoettle.
+A wild card was a new friend we met at the trail head named Kathy Schoettle.
 Scott asked her if she’d like to join us, and she was great company.
 She told us she taught high school and coached softball for a living, and her coaching nature came out as she checked on us constantly, encouraged us when it got difficult, and congratulated us when we met a goal.

 There is a lot of talk about one rise or the other being a “false summit,” but if you can read a topographic map, there is no question about which peak is which.

 I was surprised to learn on the Wheeler Peak Wikipedia page that the trail we took was relatively new, having been constructed in 2011.
 It is the steepest route to the top, but also the most direct.
 The route starts at a hiker’s parking area at Taos Ski Valley, and follows the William’s Lake trail for the first two miles before intersecting with the Wheeler Peak trail, which climbs for two more miles on switchbacks, passing through scree fields and a couple of snow cols.